harkerhorizon/harkerhorizon.github.io/_posts/2020-11-07-Parkinsonian-gait.md

 related_image: /imgs/parkinsoniangait1.png
 ---

-*New technology explores the prediction of the freezing of gait to improve lives*
+*New technology explores the prediction of the freezing of gait to improve lives.*

 <!--excerpt-->